 How Much Do Cog Railway Tickets Cost?

-Visitors have the option of taking the Coal-Fired Steam Train (first and last trips of the day) to the summit, or the Biodiesel Train which runs on the hour every hour.
+Visitors have the option of taking the Coal-Fired Steam Locomotive (first and last trips of the day) to the summit, or the Biodiesel Locomotives which run on the hour every hour.

-Find out more about schedules and fares on The Cog Railway here
+Find out more about schedules and fares on The Cog Railway Website.